RedBeardLab/rediSQL/README.md

 [How to Charge for your Open Source](http://www.mikeperham.com/2015/11/23/how-to-charge-for-your-open-source/) by Mike Perham brings well argumented thoughts on the necessity to charge for work done by developers, even in the Open Source world.

-I have started, myself, a lot of Open Source project that, eventually, are all death because I wasn't able to dedicate the right ammount of time to them.
+I have started myself a lot of Open Source project that, eventually, are all death because I wasn't able to dedicate the right ammount of time to them.

 I am hoping to find the necessary funds to keep maintain this project.